lianghongzhuo/PointNetGPD/README.md

     └── ycb_tools  (YCB dataset from https://github.com/lianghongzhuo/ycb-tools.git)
     ```

-    Generate point cloud from rgb-d image, you may change the number of process running in parallel if you use a shared host with others
+    Generate point cloud from RGB-D image, you may change the number of process running in parallel if you use a shared host with others
     ```bash
-    cd $HOME/code/PointNetGPD/PointNetGPD
+    cd $PointNetGPD_FOLDER/PointNetGPD
     python ycb_cloud_generate.py
     ```
     Note: Estimated running time at our `Intel(R) Xeon(R) CPU E5-2690 v4 @ 2.60GHz` dual CPU with 56 Threads is 36 hours.
 Please also remove objects beyond the capacity of the gripper.

 1. Run the experiments:
     ```bash
-    cd PointNetGPD
+    cd $PointNetGPD_FOLDER/PointNetGPD
     ```

     Launch a tensorboard for monitoring